anamariafovo/Glassmorphism-main/README.md

 # Glassmorphism-main
-Traveling website start page UI with glassmorphism effect using HTML and CSS.
+Responsive traveling website start page UI with glassmorphism effect using HTML and CSS.